mi3nts/refLightModule/README.md

 # refLightModule
 Contains firmware for mints reference light sensor

+To conduct an absolute irradiance measurement, it is necessary to have the following:
+ - S: Sample spectrum (counts per nanometer)
+ - D: Dark spectrum (counts per nanometer, with the same integration time, corrections, and smoothing as sample)
+ - C: Calibration (represented in micro-Joules per count)
+ - T: Integration time (represented here in seconds)
+ - A: Collection area (represented in square centimeters) unless the light source is entirely inside an integrating sphere
+ - dL: The wavelength spread (how many nanometers a given pixel represents)

+Absolute irradiance (I) is computed as follows.
+Below, the subscript P will indicate a particular pixel for I, dL, S, D, and C.  Thus, SP refers to pixel Pof the sample spectrum.

+IP = (SP - DP) * CP / (T * A * dLP)

+Note that if the lamp is entirely enclosed within an integrating sphere, then the A term is omitted.

+dL is typically computed as follows, where L(P) refers to the wavelength represented by the center of pixel index P.

+dL = [L(P + 1) - L(P - 1)] / 2

+The collection area for a measurement is usually taken to be the surface area of the optic closest to the light source.
+For instance, if the light source is being sampled most directly by a fiber optic cable, then the end of the fiber is the active optic and its surface area should be used (which can be computed from the fiber diameter).
+If a cosine corrector is being used, then the surface area of the cosine corrector provides the collection area.
+If an integrating sphere is being used but the light source is outside the sphere, then the size of the aperture in the side of the sphere is what determines the collection area.

 # Things to do
 - Auto boot from power cycling
 - Bird Call data collection